HaiderZaidiDev/Discord-Pin-Archiver-Bot/README.md

 Pin Archiver has the following features:
 * Ability to fetch the last pinned message of the current channel.
-* Ability to clone all pinned messages in the server to a specific channel.
+* Ability to clone all pinned messages in the server to a specified channel.